Klor's, Inc. v. Broadway-Hale Stores, Inc.: Commentary

 The second alternative was quite problematic:

-Adoption of the second alternative – a rule qualified by a finding of circumstances showing a real danger of appreciable restraint – would encounter embarrassment by comparison with the Northern Pacific example of [a trivial and negligible restraint of trade].
-Moreover, it would require a finding that the lower court's conclusions were "clearly erroneous" as a matter of fact, and an affirmative demonstration, without benefit of anything in the record, that the alleged restraint did threaten competition.

 Therefore, the Court simply did not explain why the alleged boycott was illegal: "What the Court actually did was to avoid coming to grips with the dilemma.
 As a consequence it is very difficult now to know what the rule on boycotts is."

 Rahl explains the Court's difficulty:

-The Court's difficulty in articulating an internally consistent rationale is not due to inadequate powers of expression; it is due to an attempt to simplify something that is not simple.
-Boycotts, concerted refusals to deal and joint refusals to sell are not homogeneous phenomena.

 Rahl points out that some joint refusals to deal are innocuous or even beneficial.
 The line between exclusive dealing arrangements and boycotts is nebulous.
 Joint marketing agreements involve undertakings not to deal with alternative marketing channels.
 Joint venturers may agree to invest all their funds in one business vehicle.
 "All agreements to deal on specified terms mean refusal to deal on other terms."
 If there is no requirement as to competitive effect, a rule against boycotts becomes "completely unmanageable."
 It therefore, Rahl maintains, seems "clear that any comprehensible per se rule for boycotts is also out of the question."